nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Cleared tasks in the current session can be restored using the [undo](#undo-most-recent-command) command.

 ### Toggle Google Calendar
 Toggle the view of Google Calendar.
-The tasks in iManager will be synchronised with your Google Calendar.
-You cannot make any modification through the calendar.
+The tasks in iManager will be synchronised with your Google Calendar. **No modification** can be made through the calendar.

 Format: `toggle`